Frojd/Hastur/README.md

 **`static` (optional, default: false):**

-If set, hastier will return html without react bindings
+If true, Hastur will return html without react bindings

  **`context` (optional, default: undefined)**

-If you need to pass along things that would otherwise not be included on the server side (such as request-info for example) you canpass it along in the `context` variable.
+If you need to pass along things that would otherwise not be included on the server side (such as request-info for example) you can pass it along in the `context` variable.
 If you set it like:

 ```json
 {